litprog/litprog/lit_v3/11_overview.md

     1. If your editor does not automatically detect the file modification done by the build, you may continue editing and not see the updated output until you somehow manually cause your editor to reload the file.

-    2. While LitProg doesn't overwrite changes made *on the file system*, you may have made changes *in the buffer of your editor* which have not been saved yet.
+    2. LitProg will only overwrite changes made *on the file system*; any changes you have made *in the buffer of your editor* which have not been saved yet, will overwrite the build output if you save them.
 If your editor detects modifications made by the build, it may prompt you with something like "File has changed on disk, do you want to reload the file?
 [Reload] [Cancel]".
 Usually you will want to hit "Cancel" in this case, unless you want to discard your recent changes.

 !!! note "Deterministic Output"